Improve Your Water Heater’s Energy Efficiency and Save Money!

 2. Know what type of water heater you have

 You should know whether your water heater is natural gas, electric, or propane, or whether it’s a storage tank type or a tankless type water heater.
-Please write down the model number and the serial number of your water heater or know where this information is on the tank.
+Please write down the model and the serial number of your water heater or know where this information is on the tank.
 It has the age and gallon capacity coded into it.

 3. Know how to turn off the water

-It’s a good idea to know how to shut off the water and the fuel or power supply to the water heater before you’re facing a water heater dilemma.
+It’s a good idea to know how to shut off the water and the fuel or power supply to the water heater before facing a water heater dilemma.
 This is important in an emergency or if your water heater is leaking or you smell gas.
 There should be a gas valve or a disconnect switch within a few feet of the water heater.
 It’s also a good idea to know where your main gas shut-off valve is or which breaker is used for the water heater.

 4. Clear the area around your water heater